Category Gardening, Koi, Landscape, Organic Pest Control, Ornamental Fish, Planting, To Do, Water Gardens

 In the water Garden/Pond:

-Keep a close eye on water temps if you keep fish.
+Keep a close eye on water temperatures if you keep fish!
 Ideally, your water should not exceed 85 degrees Fahrenheit if you have Koi or Goldfish.
 At 85 degrees, the oxygen levels in the water can become dangerously low!
-Ice, ice blocks, and frozen water bottles can be used to bring down temps in an emergency but ultimately shading the water is the best solution - with Water Lilies or structures.
+Ice, ice blocks, and frozen water bottles can be used to bring down temps in an emergency, but ultimately, shading the water is the best solution, with Water Lilies or structures.

 Feed fish ONLY what they can eat in five minutes and remove all uneaten food after the time is up!
 This habit helps reduce/prevent pollution.